NextWork123/docker-voltronic-homeassistant/README.md

                             PBFT27.1  (Set the 'float voltage' to 27.1v) PCVV28.1  (Set the 'charge voltage' to 28.1v)

-Set the Max Charging current (with the solar)
+Set the Max Charging current (With the charger priority)
                            MCHGC010 (Set to 10A)
                            MCHGC020 (Set to 20A)
                            MCHGC030 (Set to 30A)